helabed/mastering-ruby/README.md

 Class Variables
   can be created with self
-    should be called without an instance can be created with class < < self should be called without an instance
+    should be called without an instance can be created with class &lt;&lt; self should be called without an instance

 color enumeration